• Skip to primary navigation

 • Place a large freezer bag in a measuring cup or bowl.
 By putting it in the bowl, it’s going to support the bag since eventually we’re going to add liquid to it.
 Now add your peaches to the bag.

-• Now add a little bit of lemon juice into the bag.
+• Now add 1 teaspoon to each bag of peaches you're freezing.
 The lemon juice is going to prevent the apples from going brown.
 Please don’t skip this step!

-• How to defrost peaches: Remove your peaches from the freezer.
-These last for about a year, but I usually use them up in a few months.
-Place the peaches in the refrigerator to defrost naturally overnight, or pop in the microwave to defrost in a couple minutes.
-Now place the peaches in a strainer, so you can remove all the juice.
-And now you have peaches to use in the recipe you’re making!
+• How to defrost peaches: Place the peaches in the refrigerator to defrost naturally overnight, or pop in the microwave to defrost in a couple minutes.
+Now place the peaches in a strainer, draining the juice from the peaches.
+Use peaches as you'd like.

 Did you make this?I love seeing what you’ve made!
 Tag me on Instagram at @BrooklynFarmGirl and don’t forget to leave a comment & rating below.